 These 7.15% DEET wipes work very well at keeping the bugs off your babes.
 However (again), because it’s only ~7%, you may have to apply it more frequently than you would with a stronger blend (roughly every 3-4 hours, which may be plenty of time for most play sessions).

-You can also opt for the aerosol spray version from Cutter, Cutter Backwoods, which comes at a decent price.
+You can also opt for the aerosol spray version from Cutter, Cutter Backwoods, which comes at a decent price (this has a 25% DEET concentration).

 Natrapel is mosquito kryptonite, y’all.
 I love these wipes because I don’t have to worry about my kids ingesting the spray.
 One wipe is enough for two small kids.
-You can also get it in a spray version.
+(Though, if you prefer, you can also get it in an aerosol spray version.

 Sawyer Insect Repellant Products — 20% Picaridin ~$varies

-Everything from Sawyer is super-highly rated and effective.
+Everything from Sawyer is super highly rated and effective.
 They’re fragrance-free and dry/set nicely, too.
 You pick your delivery system here, which is nice — there’s a pump spray, continuous spray, and even a lotion option.
-(Proven offers a comparable Picaridin 20% pump spray for a lower price.)

 Great for all the kids (and adults) in your family with sensitive skin.
 This one needs to be reapplied more often than its non-organic counterparts, but it’s still highly effective.
 Great for the occasional trip to the back yard!

-Plan on being stationary, and/or feeling like dealing with this problem using modern tech?
-This thing is the best bug spray in a device, hah!
-It provides protection for a 15-ft area for 12 hours.
-All you have to do is place it around the area where you’ll be congregating (with your own family — for now).
+Plan on being stationary, and/or feel like dealing with this problem using modern tech?
+This thing is the best bug spray in a device, hah! (*It works by emitting a heat-activated, DEET-free repellent.)
+This little contraption is great for camping trips (think picnic table area) or small gatherings in open/outdoor spaces — it provides protection for a 20-ft area for 12 hours… All you have to do is place it in the center of wherever you’ll be congregating, and voila.
+Comes with great customer service and a 100% satisfaction guarantee.

 Did you miss?